AjNavneet/RegressionModels_Numpy_LassoRidgeDT/readme.md

 # Regression Models with NumPy

-## Introduction
+## Objective

-Regression is a type of supervised learning algorithm used to understand the relationship between one or more independent variables and a dependent variable.
-In this project, we will build regression models from scratch using NumPy, providing flexibility and control over the training process.
+In this project, we will build regression models from scratch using NumPy on sports players, providing flexibility and control over the training process.

+---

 ## Data Description
 The dataset contains information about sports players and aims to predict their scores.
 It comprises around 200 rows and 13 columns.

-## Objective
-Our goal is to build multiple regression models using the NumPy module.
+---

 ## Tech Stack
 - Language: Python
 - Libraries: Pandas, NumPy

+---

 ## Approach
 1. Import required libraries and read the dataset.